> EMERGENCY SERVICES

 Below are answers to frequent questions received by email

-The NSW Government Radio Network (GRN) is a digital P25 (or APCO-25) trunked radio network managed by the NSW State Government, operating primarily between 403MHz and 425MHz.
+The NSW Government Radio Network (GRN) is a digital P25 (or APCO-25) Phase 1 trunked radio network managed by the NSW State Government, operating primarily between 403MHz and 425MHz.
 It is the main radio network used by emergency services and state government departments within the coverage area.

 The NSW GRN is used by the majority of the NSW emergency services and state government departments who require wide-area communications within the coverage area.
 The most notable exceptions are the NSW Police Force and Sydney Buses who both operate their own extensive conventional radio networks.

 The network covers more than one third of New South Wales (NSW), as well as the majority of the Australian Capital Territory (ACT).
 Click the image below for a recent coverage map.

 A Talkgroup ID (TG or TGID) is a unique number (on the NSW GRN it is normally 5-digits in length) which allows each individual radio that is programmed with that talkgroup to communicate with other radios programmed with the same talkgroup over the network.
 TGID's will be heard on GRN sites when a radio programmed with a TGID that is in use is within range of that site.
 If a GRN radio programmed with a TGID is not using the GRN site you are scanning you will not hear that talkgroup.

 NSW GRN TGID's are allocated to users in blocks, for example talkgroups in the 101## range are allocated to Fire & Rescue NSW, with TG 10101 being a group (channel) which is used for part of the Sydney region.